 anything to stop its invasion.
 No

 rocking, no breast milk, no walking will stop

 the infant barbarian’s imperial tears.

 she does.
 As in the tale, the prince awakens

 fallen into someone else’s tiny hands.

-Philip Metres is the author of Shrapnel Maps (2020), The Sound of Listening (2018), Pictures at an Exhibition (2016), Sand Opera (2015), etc. Metres is a two-time recipient of the NEA and a three-time recipient of the Arab American Book Award.
+Philip Metres is the author of Shrapnel Maps (2020), The Sound of Listening (2018), Pictures at an Exhibition (2016), Sand Opera (2015), and other books.
+Metres is a two-time recipient of fellowships from the National Endowment for the Arts and a three-time recipient of the Arab American Book Award.